DATA-606-SPRING-2023-TUE/Hema_DATA606/Data/Draft_proposal.md

  # Increase in Patients Wait Time  for Doctors Appointment

   ## ABSTRACT
    I have choosen this project to find answer/ solution for the problem which i have personally faced.
 It is taking approximately 1 month of time to get doctors appointment espically for a dermatologist.
 In this 1 month of time the porblem may become more serious, means we are taking treatment after its severity increases.
-This leads to heavy dose of medicine.
+This leads to usage of heavy dose medicine.

    ## PROBLEMS / QUESTIONS
    Why can we get treated when it is in early stage?